-The IT department as a driver of digitizationBlog / October 20, 2022 / with Stefan Melbinger
+The IT department as a driver of digitizationBlog / 15.
+April 2019 / bei Stefan Melbinger

 Businesses need to work increasingly collaboratively and across departments to unlock the potential of digitization.
 Personal exchange and communication play a decisive role here.
 Information technology is turning into a central hub for revolutionary changes.
 IT departments have to reorient themselves accordingly.
 They become the designers of transformation and new business processes.

 Digitization requires collaboration between colleagues across departments and hierarchy levels.
 For this purpose, silos must be systematically dismantled – which changes the demands on the corporate culture.
 In this context, the IT department plays a decisive role.
 While, a few years ago, it was primarily responsible for making technology work, its role has changed radically in the meantime.
 Today, IT not only has to be able to think consistently from the customer’s point of view, but also to help shape the company’s strategy and respond to new demands at numerous points in the value chain.
 The very fact that these continue to develop so rapidly, makes the task so critical.
 IT is in a special situation: It is at the same time enabling and profiting from new networks.

 From AI to Blockchain – new challenges for IT

 Megatrends such as artificial intelligence (AI), cloud computing, the use of mobile apps or augmented and virtual reality are currently shaping the future of companies.
 Other developments like Blockchain are standing on the threshold.
 At the same time, Industry 4.0 presents immense opportunities and great challenges for the economy.
 In view of such developments, the competence of IT specialists is in high demand.
 They have to decide or advise the management on whether, where and how the use of new technologies makes sense in the company.